none of the pages home, personal injury, about us, or contact us is in view

 Dealing with the insurance company and going to court after a motor vehicle wreck can be exhausting.
-But when you choose to seek compensation for your losses with the assistance of a highly qualified car accident lawyer in Austin, you can focus on recuperating while we focus on your case.
+But when you choose to seek compensation for your losses with the assistance of a highly qualified vehicle accident lawyer in Austin, you can focus on recuperating while we focus on your case.

 It’s quite common for injury victims to have questions about the claims process and what to expect overall as they move forward with their lawsuit.
 Below, we answer some of the frequently asked questions involving auto wrecks so you can prepare yourself for the claim process.

 If you know or have reason to believe that someone else is directly or indirectly responsible for causing your accident, consider legal action.
 You should never be stuck with the costs of a debilitating injury when someone else is to blame for your suffering.
-It can’t hurt to discuss your options with a qualified car accident attorney.
+It can’t hurt to discuss your options with a qualified vehicle accident attorney.

 The insurance company isn’t advocating for your rights or best interests.
 The insurer is almost always going to be doing everything it can to reduce the amount of your injury settlement, as it will cost the company money to pay out on your claim.